ryandrewjohnson/react-localize-docs/source/index.html.md

 import React from 'react';
 import { render } from 'react-dom';
 import { BrowserRouter as Router, Route } from 'react-router-dom';
-import { LocalizeProvider } from 'react-localize-redux';
+import { LocalizeProvider } from 'react-localize';
 import Main from './Main';

 const App = props => (